meta-logic/sml-to-coq/README.md

 4. Run the file

 ### Convertor
 The main function for translating SML code is `Convertor.convert()` in `convertor.sml`.
+It takes as a parameter a `.sml` file path to the SML program to be translated, and returns the corresponding Gallina AST.
 ```
-Generator.generate(inputFile): string -> Gallina.sentence list
+Convertor.convert(inputFile): string -> Gallina.sentence list
 ```
-It takes as a parameter a `.sml` file path to the SML program to be translated, and returns the corresponding Gallina AST.

-For example:
+##### For example:

 ```
 Convertor.convert("smlCode.sml"):
 ```